 In July 2020, HUD entered proposed changes into the Federal Register to roll back the 2016 protections of the Equal Access Rule.
-Despite this harmful proposal, the current rule is still in full effect, and communities are expected to comply with it.
-The changes are now available for public comment through September 22, 2020.

 The following resources are intended to help providers have a better understanding of the Equal Access Rule, and how to ensure that they are compliant with it:

 - Transgender Homeless Adults & Unsheltered Homelessness: What the Data Tell Us